codeship/modelist/README.md

 ```

 The important piece here is, that by using the whole task collection, `task` will be the plain object for your convenience.

-## TBD

-Documentation and added support for Schema